aparrett/Gighub/README.md

 # Gighub

 Gighub is a sample web application for monitoring and sharing music Gigs.
-In made this project following along with Mosh Hamedani's three "Become a Full-stack .NET Developer" courses.
+I made this project following along with Mosh Hamedani's three "Become a Full-stack .NET Developer" courses on PluralSight.

 ## Built With